suhailashakiah/ResNet_FractalNet/README.md

 # Model Architectures
 ##### 1. The original resnet paper can be obtained [here](https://arxiv.org/abs/1512.03385).
-The model architecture is shown below:
+The model architecture used here is shown below:

 ![resnetv1_model](https://user-images.githubusercontent.com/18056877/37247163-194b92f2-2485-11e8-9a3d-2732ef511976.png)

 ##### 2. The original resnet paper can be obtained [here](https://arxiv.org/abs/1605.07648).
-The model architecture is shown below:
+The model architecture used here (Number of columns = 4, NUmber of blocks = 3) is shown below:

 ![fractalnet_model](https://user-images.githubusercontent.com/18056877/37561437-e3c9b762-2a24-11e8-9d87-21c33392558c.png)